 Mild sedatives and tranquilizers may be used to reduce anxiety or other nervous system problems, promote sleep, or regulate an organ system.
 For example, light doses of sedatives can help reduce coughing, nausea, or convulsions.
 Stronger doses of these substances may be used for severe sleep problems, severe anxiety, symptoms related to psychotic disorders (such as hallucinations or delusions), or as part of anesthesia.
 These types of sedatives and tranquilizers should only be used as directed by a doctor because they can become habit-forming.
 Abuse of some stronger substances can lead to severe health problems.

-Medical Review:E. Gregory Thompson, MD - Internal Medicine & Anne C. Poinier, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Jerome B. Simon, MD, FRCPC, FACP - Gastroenterology & Michael F. Bierer, MD - Internal Medicine
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Michael F. Bierer MD - Internal Medicine, Addiction Medicine